Julión Álvarez

-Julio César Álvarez Montelongo (born April 11, 1983), better known as Julión Álvarez ([xuˈljon ˈalβaɾes]), is a Mexican singer. Álvarez has been nominated for a Grammy Award and two Latin Grammy Awards.
+Julio César Álvarez Montelongo (born 11 April 1983), better known as Julión Álvarez ([xuˈljon ˈalβaɾes]), is a Mexican singer who specializes in regional Mexican music.

-Early life and career
+Life and career

 Julión Álvarez was born and raised in La Concordia, Chiapas, México.
-In 2003 he joined the Mexican band, "Banda MS", until 2006.
-Following the leave of "Banda MS" he decided to form a band called "Julión Álvarez y Su Norteno Banda".
+In 2003, he joined the Mexican band, "Banda MS", until 2006.
+Following the leave of Banda MS, he decided to start a solo career as Julión Álvarez y su Norteño Banda.

-In 2011 he married Nathaly Fernandez, ex of El Gallo de Oro Valentin Elizalde.
+In 2011, he married Nathaly Fernández.

-In 2014, Álvarez was selected by Miguel Angel Fox, producer of the Mexican talent show, La Voz...
+In 2014, Álvarez was selected by Miguel Ángel Fox, producer of the Mexican talent show, La Voz...
 Mexico to participate as coach in its fourth edition.
 He later went on to be the winning coach with his pupil, Guido Rochin.

 In September 2015, Álvarez's album, El Aferrado was nominated at the 16th Annual Latin Grammy Awards for Best Banda Album.
-His song, "El Amor De Su Vida" was nominated for Best Regional Song.
+His song, "El Amor de Su Vida" was nominated for Latin Grammy Award for Best Regional Song.

 In May 2016, it was announced that Álvarez would embark on a 22-Foot Arena Tour in the United States, the first for a regional Mexican act.

-/In September 2016, Álvarez' album, Mis Ídolos, Hoy Mis Amigos!!! was nominated for Best Banda Album at the 2016 Latin Grammy Awards.
+In September 2016, Álvarez's album, Mis Ídolos, Hoy Mis Amigos!!! was nominated for Best Banda Album at the 2016 Latin Grammy Awards.

 On August 10, 2017, the United States Department of the Treasury, froze Álvarez's assets in the United States and forbid American persons and companies from doing business with him for allegedly violating the Foreign Narcotics Kingpin Designation Act.
-As a result, Álvarez's U.S. tour was cancelled. Álvarez has denied the allegation brought by the U.S. Treasury Department and says he is willing to cooperate with authorities.
+As a result, Álvarez's U.S. tour was cancelled. Álvarez had denied the allegation brought by the U.S. Treasury Department and said he was willing to cooperate with authorities.

 In November 2017, it was announced that Álvarez's album, Ni Diablo, Ni Santo was nominated for Best Regional Mexican Music Album at the 60th Annual Grammy Awards.

-In June 2022, after 5 years working in coordination with the authorities of both countries, it was announced that Álvarez's allegations linked to the Foreign Narcotics Kingpin Designation Act were finally removed and he may continue to perform and engage in businesses on the United States.
+In June 2022, after five years working in coordination with the authorities of both countries, it was announced that Álvarez's allegations linked to the Foreign Narcotics Kingpin Designation Act were finally removed and he may continue to perform and engage in businesses on the United States.